KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 ## Inline help and tooltips
 Sometimes complex features require explanation, even for experts.
-If the text is important for the user to understand and can be kept to the length of a brief sentence, place it inline below the control it affects:
+If the text is important for the user to understand and can be kept to the length of a brief sentence, place it inline below the control it affects.

 <!-- TODO: Picture of the single/double click setting -->

-If it requires up to two sentences and can broadly describe a whole page's worth of content, place the text inline, at the top of the page:
+If it requires up to two sentences and can broadly describe a whole page's worth of content, place the text inline, at the top of the page.

 <!-- TODO: Picture of the Night Color explanation -->